s2013902/Sentienl-2_BFAST/README.md

 # Sentienl-2 BFAST
-This contains the original NDVI data extracted from Sentinel-2 time series and the R code to implement BFAST to detect forest change.
+This contains a sample of original NDVI data extracted from Sentinel-2 time series and the R code to implement BFAST to detect forest change.

 ## bfastlite_geedata.R